Working at Legal Aid

 Community Legal Aid is an equal opportunity employer.
 Minorities and women are encouraged to apply.

+Legal Aid is hiring a Paralegal for its HelpLine Project.
 This person will be clients’ first point of contact with Legal Aid.
 They will interview applicants to determine eligibility.
 The successful candidate will be a compassionate customer service professional, savvy with technology, detail oriented, and able to work under pressure.
 HelpLine Paralegals work in a high-volume call center environment, frequently speaking with clients in distress.
 They work extensively on the telephone and computer and process referrals from other organizations.
 HelpLine Paralegals also work in a rotation to cover Legal Aid’s receptionist duties, including answering phones, assisting walk-ins, and processing incoming and outgoing mail.

 By clicking any of the buttons to apply for a position, you will be leaving the Community Legal Aid website.